Are Observability Cloud offerings available on-prem?

 We count the total number of unique hosts reporting data to Splunk Infrastructure Monitoring on an hourly basis, then calculate the average of those hourly measurements across each billing month.
 We bill you using that average calculation.

-We count the total number of unique hosts reporting to Splunk APM per minute, then calculate the average of these per minute measurements across each billing month, as well as 50% of the peak of all the per minute measurements of the billing month.
-The higher value of the two will determine the use for that month.
+We count the total number of unique hosts reporting to Splunk APM per minute, then calculate the average of these per minute measurements across each billing month.

 When should I consider usage-based pricing?